surf-visualization/blospray/readme.md

 Some of these we can work around, some of these we can't:

+* OSPRay's SciVis and Path Tracer renderer do not have the same features:

-* Only the Scivis renderer supports volume rendering, the Path Trace renderer currently does not
+    - Only the Scivis renderer supports volume rendering
+    - Realistic materials are only available in the Path Tracer

 * In OSPRay structured grid volumes currently cannot be transformed with an arbitrary affine transformation (see [this issue](https://github.com/ospray/ospray/issues/159)